Several top international schools share with us why music education is so important in school.

 International Community School (ICS) Singapore

 So how do you get your child interested in music?
-Christine has some tips.
-“Have music as part of your home life,” she says.
-“As long as it is age-appropriate, have your child listen and sing to a variety of musical genres.
+The school advises, “Have music as part of your home life – as long as it is age-appropriate, have your child listen and sing to a variety of musical genres.
 Once you see a seed of interest in musical activities, introduce them to a friendly, non-threatening means of musical training to get them started.
 What you should avoid is to force your child into learning a challenging and strenuous musical training that might plant a negative impression of music in your child.”

 Stamford American International School